If you wish to check the Hot Weather Policy on a competition day, you can sms or phone:

 These documents support our Constitution and require members to comply with them.
-The By-Laws were approved at the Annual General Meeting on 22 June 2013.
+The initial By-Laws were approved at the Annual General Meeting on 22 June 2013.
 They were updated in 2014 to include a Member Protection Policy, a Code Of Conduct, a Child Safe Environment Policy, a Volunteer Policy, and a Work, Health and Safety Policy.
 These have been added as requirements for our continued use of Government facilities (SA Athletics Stadium) and eligibility for membership of the Star Club (to enable Government grant funding opportunities), but are useful documents to assist in the appropriate running of our Club.
-The By-Laws have been updated again in 2016 to include the new membership fee structure, as approved at the AGM.
+The By-Laws have been updated again in 2016, in 2018 and in 2019 as approved at the AGMs held those years.

 AREAS COVERED by By-Laws

 AN IMPORTANT WEAPON IN SAMA'S SAFETY ARMOURY

 SAMA is the proud owner of a defibrillator as further insurance for our members.
 While we have had trained first aid officers for some time now our members have still been exposed to the possibility of sudden cardiac arrest without proper equipment to deal with it.
 Thanks to financial assistance from the City Bay Fun Run Trust and a special deal from the Red Cross we were able to purchase a defibrillator for the Club.

 The defibrillator that SAMA has acquired is for use on victims of sudden cardiac arrest who are:

 • Unconscious and unresponsive